 Congestive heart failure is a condition due to poor function of the heart.
 Worsening symptoms of shortness of breath and lack of energy can seriously impact quality of life over time.
 More than 5 million Americans suffer from this debilitating disease.
 Heart failure primarily occurs when the heart is weakened or damaged by a heart attack.
 Other causes include high blood pressure, diabetes, alcohol abuse and infections.

 If an individual has a heart attack that occurs in the left ventricle, scar tissue may form and weaken the wall of the ventricle, causing it to bulge.
 Over time, this bulge forces the heart to work harder to pump blood, causing the left ventricle to enlarge.
 Sometimes it pumps so inefficiently, the blood backs up and overflows into the lungs.
 In other cases, heart failure puts patients at a higher risk for abnormal heart rhythms that increase the risk of sudden death.

-The Division of Cardiac Surgery at Beth Israel Medical Center, in conjunction with our Heart Failure Program, offers an innovative new treatment option that can help reverse the symptoms of congestive heart failure.
+The Division of Cardiac Surgery at Mount Sinai Beth Israel, in conjunction with our Heart Failure Program, offers an innovative new treatment option that can help reverse the symptoms of congestive heart failure.
 Left Ventricular Reconstruction, or LVR, can reduce many of the symptoms of congestive heart failure and give patients a better quality of life.

 Reconstruction Reduces Risk